Adamiro Reach · Outward track · Step 3 of 3

 Does Reach need Voice to work?

-Reach uses Voice for drafting.
+Reach uses Voice for all drafting.
 If you’re on a plan that includes Reach, you have Voice.
-You can also send a manually written post into Reach directly.
 The Voice integration is what makes per-platform versions effortless.

 What about Instagram?

 Instagram requires Facebook Business verification, which we have in flight.
-Reach ships Instagram support once the verification clears.
+Reach and Voice ships Instagram support once the verification clears.
 Your existing posts and Reach setup don’t change when it lands.

 Is anything I publish through Reach used to train an AI?